 UN-sponsored talks for establishing peace in Yemen have ended without a breakthrough, as fighting continues between government forces and rebels near the capital Sanaa.

-The adjourning of the talks on Saturday came after Houthi fighters and the party of Ali Abdullah Saleh, the former president, rejected a UN peace plan and announced the appointment of a 10-member governing body to run Yemen.
+The adjourning of the talks on Saturday came after Houthi rebels and the party of ex-President Ali Abdullah Saleh rejected a UN peace plan and announced the appointment of a 10-member governing body to run Yemen.

-Ismail Ould Cheikh Ahmed, the UN envoy on Yemen, announced on Saturday a month-long suspension of the talks, held in Kuwait for more than 90 days, but denied their failure.
+UN envoy on Yemen Ismail Ould Cheikh Ahmed on Saturday announced a month-long suspension of the talks, held in Kuwait for more than 90 days, but denied their failure.

-"We will be leaving Kuwait today but the Yemeni peace talks are continuing," Ould Cheikh Ahmed said in Kuwait City.
+"We will be leaving Kuwait today but the Yemeni peace talks are continuing," Ould Cheikh Ahmed told reporters in Kuwait City.

 "We have guarantees and commitments from the two sides that they are ready to return to the negotiating table," he said, while criticising the creation of the council by the Houthis and their allies.